ni/nimi-python/docs/nifgen/functions.rst

-    .. note:: You must call the :py:meth:`nifgen.Session.ConfigureOutputMode` function with the **outputMode** parameter set to :py:data:`~nifgen.OutputMode.FUNC` before calling this function.
+    .. note:: You must call the :py:meth:`nifgen.Session.ConfigureOutputMode` method with the **outputMode** parameter set to :py:data:`~nifgen.OutputMode.FUNC` before calling this method.

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the